 Carbon offsets can be generated by a variety of activities, including those that reduce emissions and those that remove carbon from the atmosphere.
-Offset projects that reduce emissions represent projects that would avoid potential future emissions, such as using renewable energy or cleaner cookstoves, or physically storing the carbon that would have been released, such as through carbon capture and storage systems on a fossil fuel power plant.
-Offset projects that remove emissions represent projects that remove carbon dioxide directly from the atmosphere, such as through reforestation, soil carbon enhancement, or direct air capture with carbon capture and storage.
+Offset projects that reduce emissions represent projects that would avoid potential future emissions, such as using renewable energy or cleaner cookstoves, or physically store the carbon that would have been released, such as through carbon capture and storage systems on a fossil fuel power plant.
+Offset projects that remove emissions represent projects that remove carbon dioxide directly from the atmosphere, such as reforestation projects, soil carbon enhancement, or direct air capture with carbon capture and storage.
 Most offsets available today represent emission reductions, which are necessary but not sufficient to achieve net zero in the long run.
 As carbon removals scrub carbon directly from the atmosphere, they play a hugely important role in stabilizing GHG emissions in the atmosphere.
 Therefore, entities should prioritize carbon removal projects over emission reduction projects when purchasing carbon offsets.

 Though carbon offsets are typically used to meet a net zero goal, we are exploring using them to meet the interim 2030 GHG reduction goal.
 Carbon offsets are a potential "last resort" option if we cannot meet their 2030 goal through our own direct actions.
 Alternatively, money spent on offsets could instead be spent on local GHG reduction programs.
 However, we could risk not meeting the 2030 GHG reduction goal if we do not purchase offsets.
-If necessary, we will purchase verified carbon offsets from carbon removal projects annually to meet our 2030 reduction goal.
+If necessary, we will purchase verified carbon offsets from carbon removal projects annually to meet their 2030 reduction goal.
 Because there is no single governing body that certifies carbon offsets, there are a variety of non-profit third-party companies that check carbon offset claims, ensure they are valid, and certify the offsets.
 We will review available verified offsets, determine which ones are "high quality" (e.g., which are focused on long-term removals), and complete a cost analysis of the offset choices before purchasing.

-Goal 2 and 3: Renewable Energy Goals
+Goal 2 and 3: Renewable Electricity Goals

-Our goal is to achieve 100% clean electricity in county operations by 2030 and county-wide by 2035.
+By 2030 and 2035 our goal is to have the county and its government operations on 100% clean electricity.
 One action in the CESMP would substantially contribute toward meeting both the government and county-wide goals: a municipal aggregation program (see action E.1).
+To obtain the maximum effect of completing the other actions in the electricity sector, Action E.1 (Developing a CCA) would be the very first action we would want to implement before the others.
 If we enact a municipal aggregation program, we would be able to aggregate the electric load of all Dominion electricity customers within our jurisdiction and negotiate for 100% clean or renewable electricity for those customers.
 If enacted by 2030, this would represent a substantial step to meeting the government and county-wide renewable goals.

 However, further legal review will need to be conducted to determine if a municipal aggregation program could be formed in NOVEC territory.
 If a municipal aggregation program cannot be formed, we will have to rely on other local actions to address emissions from NOVEC customers or any Dominion customers that opt-out of the program.
-These other actions include:
+These other actions include: [This content may be further revised]

-- Utility green power purchasing (action E.4), - Local renewable installations (actions E.2 and E.5), and - Virtual Power Purchase Agreements (VPPAs), with a last resort option of purchasing Green-e Energy certified unbundled renewable energy certificates (RECs) on the open market.
+- Utility green power purchasing (action E.4), [County to confirm if these are bundled or unbundled] - Local renewable installations (actions E.2 and E.5), and - Virtual Power Purchase Agreements (VPPAs), with a last resort option of purchasing Green-e Energy certified unbundled renewable energy certificates (RECs) on the open market. - [Analyzing which actions under the transportation sector would be most impactful to place higher focus on]